manipoint/tiktok_clone/README.md

 # tiktok_clone

-tictok clone app using Getx .
+Tictok clone app using Getx .

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a clone flutter app of Tictok.

 A few resources to get you started if this is your first Flutter project: